Arlet/verilog-65C02-microcode/README.md

 * abh.v implements the upper 8 bits of the address bus.
 * ctl.v does the instruction decoding and generation of all control signals.

+## Status

+* All NMOS 6502 instructions added, and part of the 65C02 instructions.
+* Model passes Klaus Dormann's test suite for 6502, with BCD disabled.
+* RDY/IRQ/NMI/RST not yet implemented.

 ### Cycle counts
 For purpose of minimizing design, I did not keep the original cycle count.
 Most of the so-called dead cycles have been removed.
 In some cases, this was too complicated, most notably when doing the implied push/pull instructions, such as PHA and PLA.

 Have fun.